sravittxof/react-declarative-programming/README.md

 This is similar to how we program with React.
 Let's imagine we have a 'find a hog by weight' component that allows us to filter an array of existing hogs (by weight!).
 This component can accept a weight to filter by, and displays the matching hog profile pictures in the browser.

-In our JSX/'Render' code, we don't describe _how_ to update the browser (i.e. "remove that `<div>`, add this `<li>`, etc.").
+In our code below (which is a special format that React uses), we don't describe _how_ to update the browser (i.e. "remove that `<div>`, add this `<li>`, etc.").
 Instead, we provide React with a template of _what_ the component should look like once it is finished being prepared, i.e.:

 ```html
 <div id="my-hog-world" className="dank-styling">